IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 - OpenLDAP - Directory solution for users and groups definition.
   - Always installed.
 - MSSQL server - Database storage for RPA server.
-  - nstalled if RPA is enbled.
+  - Installed if RPA is enabled.
+- OpenSearch - Vector database storage for IBM Content Assistant.
+  - Installed if ICA is enabled.

 ## Environments used for installation 💻